1. Get started with Kameleoon feature flags

 Read the article

 The Rollout Planner page has a dedicated section to keep track of all feature experiments created under a feature flag.
-Once you have created at least one feature experiment, navigate to the Reporting section on the left menu and at the bottom, click on Results.
-Once here, simply click on the feature delivery or experiment […]
+Once you have added at least one rule, navigate to the Reporting section on the left menu and at the bottom, click on Results.
+Once here, you will see two tabs: 1) Overview: This view […]

 Read the article